yiisoft/proxy-middleware/README.md

 #### Reverse-obfuscating IP identifier

-You may extend middleware class and provide reverse-obfuscating logic For [obfuscated] IP identifiers:
+You may extend middleware class and provide reverse-obfuscating logic for [obfuscated] IP identifiers:

 ```php
 use Yiisoft\ProxyMiddleware\TrustedHostsNetworkResolver;